Golden Retriever Life Expectancy and Health Issues

 • Cardiovascular and respiratory conditions

-Similar to many other large breeds, Goldens have health risks concerning their heart, lungs, and circulation.
+Similar to other large breeds, Goldens have health risks concerning their heart, lungs, and circulation.
 A common and unfortunately dangerous example of this kind of condition is subvalvular aortic stenosis (SAS), which is when the aorta, the blood vessel that carries blood from the heart to the body, starts to narrow.
 When the aorta narrows, it causes the heart to work harder which can damage the heart muscle and even lead to death.
 Signs of SAS are lethargy, weakness, and difficulty breathing.
 Take your dog to the vet immediately if you suspect SAS.

 How to Improve Your Golden Retriever’s Health and Lifespan